Cervator/Cervator.github.io/_posts/2020-12-24-1st-day-of-Xmas.md

 To improve this process and also learn a bunch about Kubernetes (k8s) ahead of taking a couple certification exams (passed, huzzah!), I set out to try this in a better way using the dark magic hosting tech everybody is supposed to use these days, fun!
 Containers everywhere!

 The initial result lives at [https://github.com/Cervator/KubicArk](https://github.com/Cervator/KubicArk), works, and is fairly well documented I'd like to think.
-As of writing this it is set up to just run two separate maps (there are nearly 10 available), and can run out of the box in about 15-20 minutes on a fresh Kubernetes cluster, to where you can start the game, join either server, and travel to the other successfully.
+As of writing this it is set up to just run two separate maps (there are around 10 officially available), and can run out of the box in about 15-20 minutes on a fresh Kubernetes cluster, to where you can start the game, join either server, and travel to the other successfully.
 Not bad!

 It heavily leverages k8s config maps to take the place of _physical_ files - you never touch a single config file directly.
 And these config maps work at two layers, a global set that applies to _all_ maps in the cluster (no more copy pasting for every server!), then a local set for unique settings, if any.